mykter/afl-training/README.md

 # Fuzzing with AFL workshop
 Materials of the "Fuzzing with AFL" workshop by Michael Macnair (@michael_macnair).

-The first public version of this workshop was presented at [SteelCon 2017](https://www.steelcon.info/the-event/workshops/#FWA).
+The first public version of this workshop was presented at SteelCon 2017 and it was revised for BSides London and Bristol 2019.

 # Pre-requisites
 - 3-4 hours (more to complete all the challenges)